Children on the Edge

 The month we reported about how, earlier this year, we were invited by the Bangladesh government to set up model learning centres for Rohingya refugee children arriving on Bhasan Char Island.

-delivering quality education for Rohingya refugee children from Myanmar in the border camps in Bangladesh.
-We support 75 learning centres in Kutupalong camp, providing education for over 7,000 children.
+For the last 10 years, Children on the Edge have had a reputation for delivering quality education for Rohingya refugee children from Myanmar in the border camps in Bangladesh.
+We support 75 learning centres in Kutupalong camp, providing education for over 7,000 children. |

 10 new model classrooms are now up and running on the Bhasan Char island, supporting 500 children with vital education and support, employing our digital education programme and working to combat the feeling of isolation.